 How Do You Grow Grass Fast?

-The best way to grow grass fast is to plant the best grass seed for your climate and follow the necessary steps.
+The best way to grow grass fast is to plant the best grass seed for your climate and help it with water and fertilizer.
 An even faster—but more expensive—option is to lay down sod, which is grass that’s already grown.
+Whether you decide to seed or sod, the process starts by selecting the proper turfgrass.

 Determining Your Grass Type

-Understanding your grass type is a crucial, fundamental step in the grass growing process.
-To get the best, fastest grass growth, you need to pick the ideal grass for your local climate—whether it’s a cool-season grass, warm-season grass, or a transitional grass type.
-It’s important to make the correct choice, or you may see your grass grow quickly, then falter, then fail.
+Understanding your grass type is a fundamental step in the process.
+To get the best, fastest growth, you need to pick the ideal species for your local climate—whether it’s a cool-season grass, warm-season grass, or a transitional grass type.
+If you choose the wrong type, you may see your grass grow quickly, then falter and fail.

 Warm-Season Grass

 Warm-season grasses grow best in regions with hot summers and mild winters, including the Deep South and Southeast.
+These grasses can also grow on different terrains, such as the prairie, and most ornamental grasses are considered warm-season grasses.
 In general, warm-season grasses have vigorous growth from mid-to-late spring through early fall and go dormant in the winter.
-Their ideal growing temperature is between roughly 80 and 95 degrees Fahrenheit.
+Their ideal growing temperature is between roughly 80–95 degrees Fahrenheit.
 The best time to plant warm-season grasses is between late spring and summer.

 The fastest-growing warm season grasses include: